bu-ist/responsive-foundation/UPGRADING.md

 ### Install updated packages

+#### Boston University IS&T and Interactive Design themes only

+This release separated out BU-specific styles so that we could open source everything else. `cd` to your project folder, and run the following command to install everything you need, including the BU-specific stuff:

+`npm install @bu-ist/burf-customizations@latest --save-dev`

+#### All other themes and projects

 `cd` to your project folder, and run the following commands to install the latest version of the components you need from Responsive Foundation.
-Most likely, this is `burf-base` and `burf-theme`.
+Most likely, this is `burf-theme`.
 [See recommended configurations here.](https://github.com/bu-ist/responsive-foundation#install-and-go)

-`npm install @bu-ist/burf-base@latest @bu-ist/burf-theme@latest --save-dev`
+`npm install @bu-ist/burf-theme@latest --save-dev`

-#### Boston University IS&T and Interactive Design themes only

-This release separated out BU-specific styles so that we could open source everything else.
-Run the following command to install the BU-specific stuff as well:

-`npm install @bu-ist/burf-customizations@latest --save-dev`

 ### Update Gruntfile.js